aazaff/startLearn.R/expertConcepts.md

 [1] 2
 ````

-That certainly won't work for continuous data, since it is literally impossible to type out the infinite number of points in a number range.
+That certainly won't work for continuous data, since it is literally impossible to type out an infinite number of points.
 Luckily, R will do it for us.
-But first, let's learn about four of the most common distributions.
+But first, let's learn about three of the most common distributions.

 Distribution | Description | Example
 ------ | ----- | -----
-Degenerate | A single number | Degenerate<-5
 Uniform | All numbers are equally common | Uniform<-c(1,2,3,4,5)
 Gaussian | Numbers become steadily less common away from the mean | Gaussian<-c(1,2,2,3,3,3,4,4,5)
 Galton | An exponentiated Gaussian distribution | Galton<-exp(Gaussian)

+There are several other common distributions - e.g., degenerate, binomial, multinomial, and poisson - that you might encounter in a statistics class, but the most important for this class are the three above.
+A few notes about the above.
+The Gaussian distribution is also known as the *normal* distribution on account of how common it is or as the *bell curve* distribution on account of its shape.
+Neither of these is a good term.
+Many common distributions are approximately bell shaped, so this can end up quite confusing.
+Similarly, although statisticians, for a variety of complex historical reasons, like to assume that the Gaussian distributon is "normal" (the standard), this is generally untrue in ecological data where the Galton distribution is more common.